inet-framework/inet/showcases/visualizer/canvas/statistic/doc/index.rst

 --------------------

-The :ned:`StatisticVisualizer` (included in the network as part of :ned:`IntegratedVisualizer`) is capable of displaying a statistic for multiple network nodes.
+The :ned:`StatisticVisualizer` (included in the network as part of :ned:`IntegratedCanvasVisualizer`) is capable of displaying a statistic for multiple network nodes.
 The visualizer keeps track of the last values of statistics and displays them next to the icon of the network node.